 We have written many times of how Chinese courts do not enforce United States judgments.
-Because of this, U.S. judgments have pretty much no value in China and if your only collection plan is to sue in the United States and then take your U.S. judgment to China, you are making a big mistake.
+Because of this, U.S. judgments are usually worth little to nothing in China and if your only collection plan is to sue in the United States and then take your U.S. judgment to China, you are probably making a big mistake.

-We are right now working on just such a case and since I just set out some of the options in an email, I figured I might as well post them here as well, especially since we are working so deep background on this that my posting cannot possibly tip off anyone:
+We are right now working on a couple such cases and since I recently set out some of the options in an email, I might as well post them here as well, especially since we are working on very deep background on both of these cases so my posting here cannot possibly tip off anyone:

 Here are the methods we typically use to try to collect on US judgments against Chinese companies that do not have hard assets in the United States:

 1. If the Chinese company has vessels, seize those.
-Not likely here, but I mention it because it can be so easy.
+Usually not likely, but I mention it because it can be so easy.

-3. If there are US or EU (and other countries also) companies that will owe it money, go after that money.
+3. If there are US or EU (and other countries also) companies that will owe the Chinese companies money, go after that money.

-4. Take the judgment to a country that will enforce U.S. judgments and seize the Chinese company’s assets there.
-South Korea is the best and most typical.
+4. Take the judgment to a country that enforces U.S. judgments and seize the Chinese company’s assets there.
+South Korea and Taiwan are often the best.
 Canada can be good too.
-There are others.
+There are many others.